-Remedies for Bags Under Eyes and Crow’s Feet
+Remedies for Bags Under the Eyes and Crow’s Feet

 A delicate area

-People generally use cosmetic products that are specific to this area.
-If possible, they use the most natural products possible, made with organic ingredients that are free of alcohol, paraffin, parabens, and other petroleum-based products, etc.
+People generally use cosmetic products made specifically for the area around the eyes.
+If they can, they use the most natural products possible, made with organic ingredients that are free of alcohol, paraffin, parabens and other petroleum-based products, etc.

-When you see the first lines appear that mark impending crow’s feet, you should keep in mind that your liver is the organ related to those wrinkles.
-When bags under your eyes contain fact and not water, they too are then related to the liver.
+When you see the first lines of impending crow’s feet, you should keep in mind that your liver is the main organ involved.
+If you have bags under your eyes that contain fat and not water, that’s also a liver-related issue.

 - Take a natural milk thistle supplement.
 This medicinal plant helps regenerate the liver.
-Individuals who have been diagnosed with serious liver problems should take caution with this supplement.
+But people who have been diagnosed with serious liver problems should be careful with this supplement.

-- Avoid harmful dietary fats: fried food, trans fats, dairy creams, red meat, etc.
+- Avoid harmful dietary fats: fried food, trans fats, cream, red meat, etc.

 - Apply heat to the area over your liver (right side of your ribs) every night before going to bed.